Norhanms/demo-repo2/README.md

-# Creating a new repository from local machine using vs code editor
+# Creating a new repository from local machine using vs code editor and pushing it to github

 Create a new repo from my local machine, it does not exist on github right now. we will create it, commit and push all the repo to the github account